 Only 2-4% of your target audience will be ready to buy now

-Not every business on the database you purchase will be ready to become your next customer just yet.
-In fact, 96 to 98 of the companies you approach will be in the market.
+Not every business on the database you purchase will be ready to become your next new customer.

-By approaching the same SMEs every month, you’ll capture leads and sales from companies which have just come into the right part of the buying cycle.
+By approaching the same SMEs every month, you’ll capture leads and sales from companies that have just come into the right part of the buying cycle.

-Respond vigorously to enquiries you receive from direct marketing
+Responding to enquiries you receive from direct marketing to SME’s

-B2B marketing works best when there’s a sales team ready to confidently take over the handling of a future customer when they leave their contact details for follow up.
+B2B marketing works best when there’s a sales team ready to confidently take over the handling of a future customer, once they become a lead.

-Every lead is sacred and the sales you generate from direct cold approach campaigns can often be more profitable and higher in value than sales you win through your website because, in many cases, you’re not pitching against the competition and the prospect has done less research.
+Sales you generate from direct cold approach campaigns can often be more profitable than sales you win through your website.

 Measuring the success of your marketing campaigns to SMEs